micro/services/ping/README.md

-Ping any URL
+Ping any IP

 # Ping Service

-Use ping to monitor services, check uptime and availability of any HTTP URL or TCP endpoint.
+Use ping to monitor services, check uptime and availability of any HTTP URL, IP or TCP endpoint.